Leitirion/Playwright-test-lessons/README.md

 <br/>

-The files in this repository, are for an introductory course to the **Playwright** test automation tool
+The files in this repository, are for an introductory course to the **Playwright** test automation tool with Typescript

 * https://playwright.dev